nasimsoltani/nasimsoltani.github.io/_pages/about.md

 ------------------------------------------------------

 ## News
+- January 2024: Our paper "Learning from the Best: Active Learning for Wireless Communications" is accepted in IEEE Wireless Communications Magazine. &#127881;
+- November 2023: Our paper "PRONTO: Preamble Overhead Reduction with Neural Networks for Coarse Synchronization" is published in IEEE Transactions on Wireless Communications. &#127881;
 - August 2023: I defended my PhD proposal with the topic of "Deep Learning for the Physical Layer: From Signal Classification to Decoding".